wwlorey/colors/README.md

 Enter the command `Colors: Get Random Theme` in the command palette to generate and apply a randomly generated theme.

+> Make sure you have a workspace open!
+The theme is changed automatically via workspace settings.

 ![Get Random Theme command in action](images/get-random-theme.gif)